 Results for ' ventricles'

-Testing for Heart Valve Problems
+Options for Heart Valve Replacement

 Problem: Mitral Valve Regurgitation

 Problem: Tricuspid Valve Regurgitation

-Aortic regurgitation describes the leakage of the aortic valve each time the left ventricle relaxes.
+Tricuspid regurgitation is leakage of blood backwards through the tricuspid valve each time the right ventricle contracts.
 Learn about ongoing care of this condition.

-Medications for Heart Valve Symptoms
+Risks for Heart Valve Problems